gvwilson/sensibleadventures/nardica/nardica.md

 then lowered her visor.
 "Come on," Aunt Naggie said gently.
 Iffy let her foster mother pull her up the stairs and through the door.

+Doctor Johel was waiting for them in a windowless office on the second floor.
+She looked smaller and older than Iffy remembered, and she hadn't ever seemed either large or young.
+Information danced across a dozen displays on the tables pushed up against three of the room's walls.
+Twists of cables as thick as Iffy's wrist criss-crossed the worn carpet on the floor, blue and red and translucent, some sheathed in wire mesh for extra security.
+Bright yellow rings with "Caution!" and the icon for explosives cinched the cables every couple of meters.

+Doctor Johel barely glanced up when their escort knocked and ushered them in.
+"One of the survivors of the *Taroona* was rigged," she said without preamble, her eyes flickering back and forth, sparkling in counterpoint to the data on the displays.
+"We don't know how, or how our scans missed it."

+"What does Hobart have to say about it?"
+Wales asked.

+"They deny everything, of course."
+Doctor Johel froze one of the displays with a flick of a finger, glared at it, and motioned it back to life.
+"According to them it must have been the machines."

+"That *would* explain how it got past your scans," Wales mused.

+"Don't patronize me," the old woman snapped.
+"We have eighteen dead and twice that many injured, including the local copy of the governor.
+If it was China or Nova Zembla or one of the others then yes, we're poached, but it could just as well have been the Zillions or---"

+She cut herself off and took a deep breath, then let it out slowly through her nose.
+"Was it really necessary to bring your traveling companions?" she continued, her voice calm again.
+"This *is* something of an emergency."

+"I thought it would be safest,"
+Wales replied evenly,
+giving no indication if he meant from another attack or from Uncle Jack.

+Doctor Johel pushed her chair back and folded her hands in her lap, studying him.
+"Johnson…what are you doing here?
+I mean, what are you *really* doing here?"

+"I just need to get to Mount Tyree, Gayathri.
+I swear, that's all I'm trying to do.
+I just want to fix everything."

+"We can go somewheres else if you need to talk,"
+Aunt Naggie offered hesitantly in the silence that followed.

+"Don't be silly,"
+the old woman said,
+standing with a wince and straightening her plain black jumpsuit decisively.
+"Let's have some tea, shall we?"

+"Tea" turned out to mean a broad flight of marble stairs like something from an old sim followed by a corridor hung with actual painted paintings and a room whose floor-to-ceiling windows looked into a greenhouse filled with plants blooming in a dozen different colors.
+The air smelled moist and rich, like soil and damp cardamom, and the person who poured their tea and set up a small tray of sweets beside them came and went as noiselessly as a shadow.

+"So how's the governor?"
+Wales finally asked.

+"Oh, he'll recover.
+The clones all monitor each other in real time, so even if he was killed it wouln't be the end of their world."
+Doctor Johel leaned forward.
+"You really should try one of the pink ones," she suggested to Aunt Naggie.
+"They're supposed to taste like something called raspberry."

+She sat back again and turned her gaze on Iffy.
+"And what about you?"
+she mused.
+"What exactly was that you were building last night?"

+"Just riggin' up an antenna,"
+Iffy replied as steadily as she could, wondering if this is what a rat felt like when a hungry seagull looked at it.

+"Mm."
+Doctor Johel sipped her tea.
+"The core tells me your ship already had five, but I suppose one more can't hurt, can it,
+Johnson?"

+"You can never be too rich or too well networked," Wales agreed.
+"But speaking of antennas…"

+"Oh, don't worry, the governor will keep his word.
+You'll get your gear back,
+and your expedition."
+Doctor Johel popped a sweet into her mouth and chewed it, a thoughtful expression on her face.
+"In fact,
+I might come along for old time's sake."

+"That would be wonderful,"
+Wales said,
+sounding as if he meant it.
+"When can we leave?"

+"Just as soon as the other survivor from the *Taroona* tells us what we want to know," Doctor Johel said sweetly.
+She stood and brushed nonexistent crumbs from her jumpsuit.
+"Shall we go and have a word with her?"